openehr-nl/openehr-nl.github.io/_build.md

 docker-compose exec openehr-nl-zibs bash
 ```

-## Extra
+## Other commands

 If you need to update the tools to the latest published version, you can do that by a running in the container bash prompt:
 ```shell
 bundle update
 ```

-Than you can manually start up the build, the webservice and the listener:
+Then you can manually start up the build, the webservice and the listener:
 ```shell
 jekyll serve --host openehr-nl.local
 ```